-James Deacon specialises in insurance litigation and is involved primarily in a wide range of policy coverage disputes, acting for property, public and products liability insurers.
+James specialises in insurance litigation and is involved primarily in a wide range of policy coverage disputes, acting for property, public and products liability insurers.
 He has notably advised on insurance coverage implications arising out of major incidents, including the foot and mouth outbreak, the Tsunami in south-east Asia, reinsurance issues arising out of the Ladbroke Grove rail disaster, a £100m fire in a university clean room in 2005, the Peckham fire of November 2009 and the recall of London black taxis following the series of fires in 2007 and 2008.

-James also has considerable expertise in advising on the drafting of a broad range of insurance policies, including household, property, commercial combined, public and products liability, motor, personal accident, group accidental death, business travel, public health, private medical, land charges and lottery jackpot insurance wordings.
+James also has considerable expertise in advising on the drafting of a broad range of insurance policies, including household, property, commercial combined, public and product liability, motor, personal accident, group accidental death, business travel, public health, private medical, land charges and lottery jackpot insurance wordings.

 James has considerable experience of handling substantial property actions (covering a range of legal disciplines, including negligence, contract, nuisance, product liability and strict liability) arising from fires, floods and construction related disputes.
 He also advised in relation to claims arising out of the riots across the UK in 2011.